 Quick Summary

-- Non-resident foreign buyers can typically borrow up to 60 to 70% of the property value, so you need a larger deposit than in some other markets
+- Non-resident foreign buyers can typically borrow up to 60 to 70% of the property value, so a deposit of 30 to 40% is needed before purchase costs

-- A NIE number is essential before buying anything in Spain.
-It's non-negotiable.
+- A NIE number is essential before buying anything in Spain and there is no workaround

-- Spanish banks that actively offer non-resident mortgages include Sabadell, Bankinter, BBVA and Santander
+- Spanish banks that actively offer non-resident mortgages in Andalusia include Unicaja, Sabadell, Bankinter, BBVA, CaixaBank and Santander

-- Always use an independent Spanish property lawyer, not the bank's recommended solicitor
+- Always use an independent Spanish property lawyer, not the one recommended by the bank or the agent

 Can Foreign Buyers Actually Get a Spanish Mortgage?

 Yes, they can.
 Spanish banks do lend to non-residents, but the terms are less generous than for people who live and pay tax in Spain.
 The main difference is the loan-to-value ratio.
-Where a Spanish resident might borrow up to 80% of a property's value, a non-resident typically gets a maximum of 60 to 70%.
-That means you need a deposit of 30 to 40%, before you even add purchase costs on top.
+Where a Spanish resident might borrow up to 80% of a property's value, a non-resident is typically capped at 60 to 70% (as of 2026).
+That means a deposit of 30 to 40% is required before you even add purchase costs on top.

 This is not a soft rule.
 Spanish banks apply it consistently to non-residents, and no amount of negotiation is likely to move it much.
-It's the starting point of the whole financial calculation, so work out early whether your available capital covers it.
+Work out early whether your available capital covers it, because this is the starting point of the whole financial calculation.

 What Are Property Prices Like in La Linea in 2026?

-These are broad ranges and the market moves.
-The July 2026 treaty has generated some increased interest in La Linea property from buyers who want to be positioned close to Gibraltar before the border changes take effect.
-That demand has nudged prices in certain segments, particularly well-located apartments in Centro and along the seafront.
+The July 2026 Gibraltar treaty provisional application date has generated increased buyer interest in La Linea, particularly from Gibraltar residents looking to position themselves close to the border before the new arrangements take effect.
+That demand has nudged prices in well-located sections of Centro and along the seafront.

 Which Spanish Banks Offer Non-Resident Mortgages?

-Not all branches of all banks will deal with non-resident mortgage applications.
-Some branches handle them routinely, others will refer you elsewhere or turn you away.
-The banks most consistently active in this space are:
+Not all branches of all banks deal with non-resident mortgage applications routinely.
+Some will refer you elsewhere or turn you away.
+The banks consistently active across Andalusia for non-resident lending are:

-- Sabadell: Has a dedicated international mortgage product and staff used to dealing with foreign buyers in the Andalucia region.
-Worth contacting early.
+- Sabadell: Has a dedicated international mortgage product and staff used to dealing with foreign buyers across Andalusia.
+Worth contacting early in the process.
+Note that Sabadell also owns the Solvia portfolio of repossessed stock, which gives them a direct stake in the La Linea resale market.

 - Bankinter: Competitive on fixed rates and reasonably straightforward on non-resident applications.

-- BBVA: Large network, variable quality by branch.
-Ask specifically for their non-resident mortgage product rather than walking in and hoping.
+- BBVA: Large network, but quality varies by branch.
+Ask specifically for their non-resident mortgage product rather than walking in cold.

-- Santander: Will consider non-residents, though criteria can be stricter.
+- Santander: Will consider non-residents, though criteria can be stricter than some others.
 Branch quality varies significantly.

-Worth knowing: A Spanish mortgage broker (corredor de hipotecas) can approach multiple banks simultaneously on your behalf and negotiate better rates than you'd typically get approaching banks directly.
+Worth knowing: A Spanish mortgage broker (corredor de hipotecas) can approach multiple banks simultaneously on your behalf and negotiate better rates than you would typically get going direct.
 Their fee is usually paid by the bank on completion, not by you.
-For foreign buyers who don't speak Spanish fluently, this is often the most efficient route.
+For foreign buyers who do not speak Spanish fluently, this is often the most efficient route into the market.

 What Interest Rates Can You Expect?